1) In which countries do you need translations?

 Most of us are familiar with the horribly and sometimes humorously translated instructions that come with some products.
 You may also be familiar with International branding gaffes such as Coca-Cola and their initial attempts to translate their brand into Chinese, which transliterated meant “bite the wax tadpole.”1 You can avoid these issues by matching the right level of translation to your needs.

-A strategy that considers audience, demographics, tone and style will will help you get the most out of your translation experience and ultimately provide the best service to your customers.
+A strategy that considers audience, demographics, tone and style will help you get the most out of your translation experience and ultimately provide the best service to your customers.